Shippable/docs/sources/deploy/deploy-amazon-ecs-cloud-native-cli.md

 # Deploying to Amazon ECS using cloud-native CLI

 The [deploy job](/platform/workflow/job/deploy) helps make your deployments very easy and quick to configure.
-However, you might want to write your deployment scripts yourself for added control and customization or simply to bring over your existing proven CLI based deployment scripts over to Shippable.
-This page walks through an example of using the AWS CLI to  deploy a docker image to one ECS cluster.
+However, you might want to write your deployment scripts yourself for added control and customization or simply to bring your existing proven CLI based deployment scripts over to Shippable.
+This page walks through an example of using the AWS CLI to deploy a Docker image to one ECS cluster.

 ## Topics Covered